 Name: Year: Date: Staff member:

-What happened? ? ? ? ?
+What happened?
+0

-What were you thinking when it h appened? ?
+What were you thinking when it happened?

 How are you feeling now?

 Who has been upset by this?

-What needs to be done to make the second sec hings right?
+What needs to be done to make things right?

 How could we make sure that this doesn't happen again?

 To be completed by an adult:

 Signed: